shaystrong/who-is-shay/README.md

 * I like to think through things before speaking.
 * <i>Data or death.</i> Just kidding.
 But data is imperative for me to make decisions for the team or to help you with a problem or project.
 When you present ideas or information to me, be data-driven and quantitative if possible.
 Avoid qualitative assessements, especially when talking about engineering projects.
 I am a PhD scientist afterall.
 * Collaboration and alignment is important.
 I do not try to make important decisions that impact our team in a black box.
 I will ask for your ideas and feedback.
 I may have an idea about an approach, but I will lean on my leadership team to bring points, facts, and data to our discussions to help inform the decision we make.
 If you do not bring ideas or feedback, I will make a decision with what data I have.
 * I get excited about creative change especially if it will bring new opportunity, efficiency, or ideas.
 I moved my family sight-unseen to Finland from the US, for example.
 I will try to control myself when possible.
 Actions I take will always be intentional and I will think through the outcome.
+But I also admit that I can move fast on a decision.
 * I will not be able to persist our culture alone.
 I have hired you as a leader to help me with this.
 Please proactively lean into transparent, intentional, data-driven, and inclusive dialogue with your teams.
 * I trust you in the job for which you were hired.
 If I feel you or your team is lost or confused, I will step in to help or address this.
 It would be best for you to bring challenges to me before you get stuck here.
 I expect you to reach out with problems.
 I dislike being surprised by things we could have avoided earlier.
 * I dislike having to chase people for things they said they would do.
 Please be proactive and own items that you indicated you would.
 Follow through.